 Ten Institutions Selected to Participate in AAC&U Institute on Reframing Institutional Transformation to Include Non-Tenure-Track STEM Faculty

 Washington, DC—The Association of American Colleges and Universities (AAC&U) announced today the ten institutions selected to participate in its Institute on Reframing Institutional Transformation to Include Non-Tenure-Track STEM Faculty.
 Funded by the National Science Foundation and developed in collaboration with researchers at the University of Southern California, this new AAC&U Institute is aimed at transforming institutions in ways that will address the unique needs of our nation’s non-tenure track STEM faculty.
-The Institute will be held will be held virtually on July 27–30.
+The Institute will be held virtually on July 27–30.

 “Non-tenure-track faculty, who teach a disproportionate number of introductory core STEM courses, are essential to any national effort to reform undergraduate STEM education,” said AAC&U President Lynn Pasquerella.
 “AAC&U is grateful to the National Science Foundation for supporting this new institute, and we look forward to partnering with our colleagues at the University of Southern California and the ten participating institutions to ensure that non-tenure-track faculty are fully included in institutional transformation efforts.”